ab-cs13/data-structure-algorithm-using-rust/README.md

 ```
 ## Destructor (TODO)

-## Implemented data structures:
+## Implemented data structures to understand Rust fundamentals:
-I am going to implement following data structures and algorithms.
-I won't be explaining those.
+I am going to implement following data structures to understand fundamental concepts of Rust.
+I won't be explaining those here.
 Code has explanations why it is done that way.
 I have kept the explanation as simple as possible.
 Linked list based data structure is a good starting point.

 > Linked lists were a great innovation for simple computer architectures similar to the 1970-era PDP-11, but they defeat most of the hardware acceleration features of modern architectures with their parallel and pipelined execution resources.
 Multi-level memory caches, single- and multi-issue instruction pipelines, look-aside address translation and branch prediction caches, parallel arithmetic and logical execution units, etc. all end up stalling or being massively under-utilized when chasing linked lists.
 Think about false sharing while using linked list

 * Follow the below sequence
 * Stack : Linked list based stack my_stack
 * my_persistent_stack
-* my_linked_list
-* doubly linked list
-* single linked list with mutable iterator
+* my_linked_list i) doubly linked list ii) single linked list with mutable iterator

+## Other implemented data structures
+* binary tree
+* binary search tree (balanced )

 ## Raw pointers and Unsafe Rust
 Unsafe Rust exists because, by nature, static analysis is conservative.
 When the compiler tries to determine whether or not code upholds the guarantees, it’s better for it to reject some valid programs than to accept some invalid programs.
 Although the code might be okay, if the Rust compiler doesn’t have enough information to be confident, it will reject the code.
 In these cases, you can use unsafe code to tell the compiler, “Trust me, I know what I’m doing.”
 Be warned, however, that you use unsafe Rust at your own risk: if you use unsafe code incorrectly, problems can occur due to memory unsafety, such as null pointer dereferencing.Rust needs to allow  to do low-level systems programming, such as directly interacting with the operating system or even writing  own operating system.